spectrocloud/terraform-provider-spectrocloud/examples/e2e/azure/README.md

 1. Follow the Spectro Cloud documentations for creating an Azure Application Registration:
 [Azure Cloud Account](https://docs.spectrocloud.com/clusters?clusterType=azure_cluster#creatinganazurecloudaccount).
 2. From the current directory, copy the template variable file `terraform.template.tfvars` to a new file `terraform.tfvars`.
-3. Specify and upate all the placeholder values in the `terraform.tfvars` file.
+3. Specify and update all the placeholder values in the `terraform.tfvars` file.
 4. Initialize and run terraform: `terraform init && terraform apply`.
 5. Wait for the cluster creation to finish.